Valiamaximova1/Softuni-HTML-CSS/README.md

 # Softuni-HTML-CSS
-Practice exercises for the final course exam
+exercises for the final course exam